 What are Close Variants?

-Close Variants are any misspellings, similar terms, singular/plural forms of your keyword.
+They are any misspellings, similar terms, singular/plural forms of your keyword.
 For instance if your keyword is red shoes then its close variants can be red sheos (misspelling), red shoe (singular form) or shoe redness (stemmings), acronyms or abbreviations.
 Earlier marketers were given the option to select whether they want to include or exclude these terms.
 However the same has been automated since the change made in 2014.

 How to view your Close Variants?